-To encourage students to read and go beyond their AR goals, our staff will offer a reading incentives.
+To encourage students to read and go beyond their AR goals, our staff will continue to offer a new incentive.
 If students surpass their yearly AR goal, then we reward them with an AR Point Club t-shirt.
 Each grade level can qualify for a different AR Point Club shirt.
 We hope this incentive fosters a love of reading and inspires the students to become life-long learners.
-To make sure our students still have access to books during the pandemic, students can email the librarian with a list of books they would like to read, the librarian finds their books, bags them, and the students" parents come pick up the books.
-While students are learning virtually our librarian has teamed up with our Family Resource Coordinator to offer students incentives to read.
-Students are recognized and given a brag bag for reaching their reading goals.

 Our school is also incorporating common assessments.
 The data from the assessments allows teachers to monitor students' progress.
 The common assessments allow teachers to monitor an Item Analysis on the Student Performance page.
 Teachers will use this data to drive their classroom instruction

 Our school has implemented the Response-To-Intervention (RTI) program school wide.
 It is a method of academic intervention used to provide early, systematic assistance to children who are having difficulty learning.
 Students' progress is monitored through AIMSweb.
 AIMSweb is a web-based assessment, data management, and reporting system that provides the framework for Response to Intervention (RTI) and multi-tiered instruction.
-It is designed specifically to universally screen and progress monitor, AIMSweb uses brief, valid, and reliable General Outcome Measures of reading and math performance for Grades K-8 that can be used with any curriculum.
+Designed specifically to universally screen and progress monitor, AIMSweb uses brief, valid, and reliable General Outcome Measures of reading and math performance for Grades K-8 that can be used with any curriculum.
 Our special education department also uses this system to monitor its students' progress.